 - 585.1 There shall be adequate staff to provide activity/recreational programs daily, including Saturdays and Sundays.
 There should be at least two (2) group activities scheduled daily. - 585.2 Activities shall be varied in nature and shall be designed to meet the needs, interests, limitations of residents.
 This is to include all residents: bedfast, ambulatory, and disabled.
 These activities should provide for the mental, physical, social, and spiritual stimulation of the residents. - 585.3 Residents and patients will be informed of events and given opportunities to participate.
 A calendar of events shall be posted in obvious places throughout the facility.
-The calendar should reflect the actual activity program. - The utilization of community volunteers is encouraged, but they must work under the direction of the facility's activity director. - 585.5 The activity director shall be aware of the limitations, strengths, and weaknesses of residents. - 585.6 Plans for activity involvement both on individual and group basis shall be developed for all residents. - 585.7 Activity supplies as a minimum: - A. Television - B. Dominoes - C. Checkers - D. Outside furniture (50% of ambulatory patients)

-E. Two daily newspapers (one local and one having state-wide circulation) for each thirty-five (35) patients and current copies of four (4) popular magazines.
+The calendar should reflect the actual activity program. - 585.4 The utilization of community volunteers is encouraged, but they must work under the direction of the facility's activity director. - 585.5 The activity director shall be aware of the limitations, strengths, and weaknesses of residents. - 585.6 Plans for activity involvement both on individual and group basis shall be developed for all residents. - 585.7 Activity supplies as a minimum: - a.
+Television: - b.
+Dominoes; - c.
+Checkers: - d.
+Outside furniture (50% of ambulatory patients); and - e.
+Two (2) daily newspapers (one (1) local and one (1) having statewide circulation) for each thirty-five (35) patients and current copies of four (4) popular magazines.